Nummular Dermatitis (Nummular Eczema)

 Pathophysiology

-Little is known about the pathophysiology of nummular eczema, but it is frequently accompanied or preceeded by xerosis.
-Like most other forms of dermatitis, the cause is likely to be a combination of epidermal lipid barrier dysfunction and an immunologic response.
+Nummular eczema is known to be frequently accompanied or preceded by xerosis.
 Dryness of the skin results in "leaking" of the epidermal lipid barrier; this allows environmental allergens and bacteria to penetrate the skin and induce an allergic or irritant immune response.
-[4, 5] This is supported by one study that showed that elderly patients with nummular dermatitis had increased sensitivity to environmental aeroallergens compared with age-matched controls.
-This impaired cutaneous barrier in the setting of nummular eczema may also lead to increased susceptibility to allergic contact dermatitis to materials such as metals, soaps, and chemicals.
-[6]
+[2] A study by Aoyama et al showed that elderly patients with nummular dermatitis were more sensitive to environmental aeroallergens than age-matched control subjects were.
+[3] This impaired cutaneous barrier in the setting of nummular eczema may also lead to increased susceptibility to allergic contact dermatitis to materials such as metals, soaps, and chemicals.
+[1]

 Nummular eczema has been associated with medications.
-Any medication that induces dryness of the skin can theoretically initiate nummular eczema, particularly diuretics and statins.
-Onset of severe, generalized nummular lesions has been reported in association with interferon and ribavirin therapy for hepatitis C. [7, 8] Other medications that influence immune response have also been reported to induce lesions of nummular eczema, including inhibitors of tumor necrosis factor [9] and guselkumab.
-[10] A review of 1662 Japanese women found that nummular eczema developed in almost 3% of patients undergoing breast reconstruction, assumed to be due to surgical cleansers or bandage tape.
-[11]
+Theoretically, it can be initiated by any medication that induces dryness of the skin, particularly diuretics and statins. the onset of severe, generalized nummular lesions has been reported in association with interferon and ribavirin therapy for hepatitis C. [4, 5] Other medications that influence immune response may also induce nummular eczema, including tumor necrosis factor (TNF) inhibitors [6] and guselkumab.
+[7]

-Onset has also been described in association with mercury in dental amalgams.
+The onset of nummular dermatitis has also been described in association with mercury in dental amalgams.
 Hypersensitivity to the metals in the mouth is posulated to be sufficient to drive an immune response that results in cutaneous nummular plaques.

 Because of the intense pruritus associated with nummular eczema, the potential role of mast cells in the disease process has been investigated.
-Increased numbers of mast cells have been observed in lesional compared with nonlesional samples in persons with nummular dermatitis.
+Increased numbers of mast cells have been observed in lesional samples as compared with nonlesional samples in persons with nummular dermatitis.

 One study identified neurogenic contributors to inflammation in both nummular eczema and atopic dermatitis by investigating the association between mast cells and sensory nerves and identifying the distribution of neuropeptides in the epidermis and upper dermis of patients with nummular eczema.
-Researchers hypothesized that release of histamine and other inflammatory mediators from mast cells may initiate pruritus by interacting with neural C-fibers.
-The research showed that dermal contacts between mast cells and nerves were increased in number in both lesional and nonlesional samples of nummular eczema compared with normal controls.
-In addition, substance P and calcitonin gene-related peptide fibers were prominently increased in lesional samples compared with nonlesional samples from patients with nummular eczema.
-These neuropeptides may stimulate release of other cytokines and promote inflammation.
-[12, 13, 14]
+[10] Researchers hypothesized that release of histamine and other inflammatory mediators from mast cells might initiate pruritus by interacting with neural C-fibers.
+The number of dermal contacts between mast cells and nerves was increased in both lesional and nonlesional samples from patients with nummular eczema as compared with normal control subjects.

 Other research has demonstrated that mast cells present in the dermis of patients with nummular eczema may have decreased chymase activity, imparting reduced ability to degrade neuropeptides and protein.
 [11] This dysregulation could lead to decreased capability of the enzyme to suppress inflammation.

-Etiology Nummular Dermatitis
+Etiology

 Contact dermatitis may play a role in some cases.
 Contact dermatitis may be irritant or allergic in nature.
 Sensitivity to nickel, cobalt, or chromates has been reported in patients with nummular dermatitis.
 In one study, the most frequent sensitizers were colophony, nitrofurazone, neomycin sulfate, and nickel sulfate.
-In the past, cases of nummular eczema–like eruptions have been caused by ethyl cyanoacrylate–containing glue, thimerosal, [16] mercury-containing dental amalgams, [17] and depilating creams containing potassium thioglycolate.
-[18] .
+In the past, cases of nummular eczema–like eruptions have been caused by ethyl cyanoacrylate–containing glue, thimerosal, mercury-containing dental amalgams, [13] and depilating creams containing potassium thioglycolate.
+[14]

 Venous insufficiency (and varicosities), stasis dermatitis, and edema may be related to the development of nummular eczema on the affected lower extremities.